MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 If desired, you can uninstall some extensions from your Azure Stack HCI clusters in the Azure portal.
 To uninstall an extension, use these steps:

 1. Go to the **Extensions page**.
 2. Choose the extension you want to uninstall.
-The uninstall button is available only if you can uninstall the extension.
+The uninstall button isn't available for Azure-managed extensions.

     :::image type="content" source="media/arc-extension-management/arc-extension-uninstall-extension-1.png" alt-text="Screenshot of how to uninstall an extension in the Azure portal." lightbox="media/arc-extension-management/arc-extension-uninstall-extension-1.png":::